andresol/kegweight/README.md

 It is now possible to use it with [Kegerface](https://github.com/andresol/kegerface) and the Weight_kegerface.py script.
 ![ScreenShot2](screenshot2.jpg "Kegerface")

-Library used is the [HX711](https://github.com/bogde/HX711) library.
+Library used is the [HX711](https://github.com/bogde/HX711) library and https://github.com/thijse/Arduino-Libraries/tree/master/EEPROMEx

-It is important to find and define the #define DEFAULT_EMPTY_VALUE 8237827.
-It represent the value of the weight when it is empty.

-I find the value printing the value of scales[0].read_average(10) after
-scales[0].tare();
-delay(DELAY);
-in setup when the weight is empty.
+What you need?
+1. One Arduino of course.
+2. Arduino lcd keypad shield.
+3. One or more HX711 (ACD).
+4. One or more Loadcell.
+It only supports 4.

+Important!!

+Before using the weight it needs to be calibrated.
+Calibrate by hitting the select button->Calibrate.

 This step only needs to be done only one time.

 GUIDE: (Needs Arduino, Arduino LCD screen, HX711, Raspberry PI/linux server and a weight).
 1. Install the Weight.ino on a arduino.
+You may need to change the
-2. Calibrate the arduino so that the #define DEFAULT_EMPTY_VALUE is correct.
+2. Calibrate the arduino by pressing select->Calibrate.
 3. Install the weight init.d service.
 Needs to replace DAEMON=$DIR/Weight.py to Weight_Kegerface.py. (update-rc.d weight defaults)
 4. Install the Weight_Kegerface.py into a folder.
 E.g /opt/weight/
 5. Install the [Kegerface](https://github.com/andresol/kegerface) into e.g /usr/share/nginx/html